 Communication Between Home and School

-Franklin PTA sends 2 e-blasts per week on Monday and Thursday.
+Franklin PTA sends e-blasts after school on Fridays and additional communications from Room Parents.
 Community flyers are available on the rack at the Franklin Front Office.

 Communication Between Home and School: We believe that a positive relationship between home and school is a major factor in student success.
 Regular, effective communication is crucial to maintaining that relationship.
 The Franklin staff and the PTA use letters, flyers, email, the monthly Bolt Newsletter and our websites to convey information, ideas and concerns to the parent community.